Skip to content

 5. How fresh is it, and can you prove it?

-Odds move; a matched opportunity has a shelf life.
-The feed should refresh on a tight cycle and stamp every payload with a processed-at time, and ideally publish freshness live so you — and your users — can see it.
+Odds move, and a matched opportunity has a shelf life.
+The feed should refresh on a tight cycle and stamp every payload with a processed-at time, and ideally publish update times live so you, and your users, can see it.

 Be sceptical of 'real-time' with no number.
-A stated cadence and a visible freshness surface beat a marketing word.
+A stated cadence and a visible update-time surface beat a marketing word.

 6. Is delivery efficient?

 Matched-betting products poll frequently.
-ETag/304 support and gzip mean you refresh on the cycle without re-downloading an unchanged board every time — the difference between cheap polling and a runaway bill.
+ETag/304 support and gzip mean you refresh on the cycle without re-downloading an unchanged board every time.
+That is the difference between cheap polling and a runaway bill.

 One endpoint per matcher type keeps the integration small, too.